flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 ## The repository

 The build information for each application on Flathub is stored in a repository on GitHub in the Flathub organization.
-For example, the Blender one is here: https://github.com/flathub/org.blender.Blender.
-On the `master` branch of this repository the primary build version of the app is stored.
-The `beta` branch is built into the beta repository (if you want to use that).
+The `master` branch of the git repository stores the primary version of the application that is served in the [Flathub stable repository](https://flathub.org/setup).
+The `beta` git branch can store a secondary version that is served in the [Flathub beta repository](/docs/for-users/installation#flathub-beta-repository).

 Branches named `branch/*` are reserved specifically for BaseApps and extensions.
 Applications must not use it for naming GitHub branches or pushing their builds.

 All of these branches along with `main`, `stable`, `beta/*` and `stable/*` are automatically <em>protected</em> which means that you can only merge pull requests and not push directly to them.
 Other branch names are free to use however you see fit.